analysis-tools-dev/static-analysis/README.md

 - [jshint](https://jshint.com/about) [:information_source:](<https://github.com/analysis-tools-dev/static-analysis/issues/223>) - Detect errors and potential problems in JavaScript code and enforce your team's coding conventions.
 - [JSLint](https://github.com/douglascrockford/JSLint) [:information_source:](<https://github.com/analysis-tools-dev/static-analysis/issues/223>) - The JavaScript Code Quality Tool.
 - [JSPrime](http://dpnishant.github.io/jsprime) :warning: - Static security analysis tool.
-- [Kiuwan](https://www.kiuwan.com/code-security-sast) :copyright: - Identify and remediate cyber threats in a blazingly fast, collaborative environment, with seamless integration in your SDLC.
-Python, C\C++, Java, C#, PHP and more.
 - [LGTM.com](https://lgtm.com) :copyright: - Deep code analysis for GitHub and Bitbucket to find security vulnerabilities and critical code quality issues (using Semmle QL).
 Automatic code review for pull requests; free for public repositories.
-- [Lumnify](https://lumnify.com) :copyright: - Benchmark against thousands of projects, and analyse code for structural quality with focus on maintainability.
 - [NodeJSScan](https://opensecurity.in) - NodeJsScan is a static security code scanner for Node.js applications.
 - [ocular](https://www.shiftleft.io/ocular/) :copyright: - Enables code auditors and security teams to interactively investigate their unique code bases  to find business logic flaws and technical vulnerabilities that traditional SASTs cannot.
 This is done by enabling the analyst to write their own custom queries.
 Can find hard-coded secrets, authentication issues, and malicious code like rootkits and backdoors.
 - [pfff](https://github.com/facebookarchive/pfff/wiki/Main) :warning: - Facebook's tools for code analysis, visualizations, or style-preserving source transformation for many languages.